Sandford Fleming: Inventor of worldwide standard time

-Fleming went on to advocate his system at several major international conferences including Geographical Congress at Venice in 1881, a meeting of the Geodetic Association at Rome in 1883, and the International Meridian Conference of 1884.
+Fleming went on to advocate his system at several major international conferences including the Geographical Congress at Venice in 1881, a meeting of the Geodetic Association at Rome in 1883, and the International Meridian Conference of 1884.
 The International Meridian Conference accepted the Greenwich Meridian and a universal day of 24 hours beginning at Greenwich midnight.
 However, the conference's resolution specified that the universal day "shall not interfere with the use of local or standard time where desirable".
 The conference also refused to accept his zones, stating that they were a local issue outside its purview.

-In 1886 Fleming authored the pamphlet "Time-Reckoning for the 20th Century," published by the Smithsonian Institute.
+Fleming authored the pamphlet "Time-Reckoning for the 20th Century", published by the Smithsonian Institution in its annual report for 1886.

 By 1929, all major countries in the world had accepted time zones.
-In the present day, UTC offsets divide the world into zones, and military time zones assign letters to the 24 hourly zones, similarly to Fleming's system.
+In the present day, UTC offsets divide the world into zones, and military time zones assign letters to 24 hourly zones, similar to Fleming's system.

+Fleming was also interested in global calendar reform.
+He met Moses B. Cotsworth in 1908 when Cotsworth visited Ottawa.
+They discussed the International Fixed Calendar over lunch and Fleming agreed to present Cotsworth's paper on his 13-month calendar to the Royal Society of Canada.
+Fleming maintained a close friendship with Cotsworth and they often corresponded by letter.
+Fleming became the president of the International Fixed Almanak Reform League which, in 1922, became the International Fixed Calendar League.
+He supported the campaign until his death.
+Cotsworth later wrote The Greatest Canadian as a tribute to Fleming.